Advancing CDKL5 Deficiency Clinical Trial Readiness

 Multi-site validation of biomarkers and core clinical outcome measures for clinical trial readiness in CDKL5 Deficiency Disorder.
 This project is supported by the NIH-NINDS (U01NS114312-01A1).

 In the past, CDKL5 Deficiency was considered an atypical form of Rett syndrome, but this team’s research published in 2012 established CDD is an independent disorder.
 Since their 2012 publication, this team has established and further developed the ICDD.
 This has been done in collaboration with the International Foundation for CDKL5 Research.
-Data collection commenced in September 2012 and involved families of individuals with the CDKL5 disorder completing a questionnaire which has now been translated into French, German, Spanish, Mandarin, Portuguese, Russian and Japanese.
-More than 350 individuals are now registered with the database; the largest proportions of cases come from the USA, Canada, Australia, UK, Germany, France, the Netherlands, and Brazil.
+Data collection commenced in September 2012 and involved families of individuals with the CDKL5 disorder completing a questionnaire that has now been translated into French, German, Spanish, Mandarin, Portuguese, Russian, and Japanese.
+More than 350 individuals are now registered with the database; the largest proportions of cases come from the USA, Canada, Australia, the UK, Germany, France, the Netherlands, and Brazil.
 However, they now have over 20 other countries represented.

-ICCRN is a network of clinics throughout the USA that specialize in the care of patients with CDKL5 Deficiency Disorder (CDD) actively participating in collaborative research infrastructure, the International CDKL5 Clinical Research Network (ICCRN).
+ICCRN is a network of clinics throughout the USA specializing in the care of patients with CDKL5 Deficiency Disorder (CDD) actively participating in collaborative research infrastructure, the International CDKL5 Clinical Research Network (ICCRN).
 ICCRN seeks to answer clinically significant questions to drive improvements in patients’ clinical care with CDD.
 This research network is uniquely positioned to develop clinical trial readiness for CDD by pairing exceptional experience in developing and validating outcome measures with an extensive network of CDD experts and clinical trialists.
 IFCR funding supported an infrastructure that allows data sharing across multiple sites.